 My tip; If you can think of a name for a Collection, then you also thought of a name for a Keyword.

-If your photos are in a Library, then use the same metaphors that we use for books.
+If your photos are in a Library, use the same metaphors we use for books.

 Think of your Collections as chapters in a book.
 That puts you right at the start of a block of information.
 You don’t need a lot of chapters (or Collections) for every little thing.
 It’s just to get you started in the right place.